Different types of co-operatives

 Are formed by a group of tenants who share ownership and control of their housing.
 This is an alternative business model that combines the individual spirit of home ownership with strong community support structures.

-If you're looking for more information on cooperatives in the UK or are interested in establishing your own you find out more information on the Cooperatives UK website.
+If you're looking for more information on cooperatives in the UK or are interested in establishing your own you find out more information on Cooperative UK.